-Once you’ve prepped the vegetables, this White Winter Minestrone Soup goes fast yet tastes as though it has been cooked for hours.
+Once you’ve prepped the vegetables, this soup cooks fast yet tastes as though it has been cooking for hours.
 It tastes even better the next day.
-I tend to like my soups thick, more like stews, so add more liquid if you prefer a thinner soup; it’s up to you.
-Try making your own beans for the soup.
-The broth adds extra flavor.
+This soup is thick, more like a stew,... so add more liquid if you prefer a thinner soup — it’s up to you.
+Try cooking your own beans for the soup.
+The cooked-bean broth will add extra flavor.

-2. Add the onions, carrots, celery, sage, thyme, and bay leaf.
-Sauté for a minute.
+Add the onions, carrots, celery, sage, thyme, and bay leaf.
+Saute for a minute.
 Cover and turn the heat to medium-low.
 Sweat the vegetables for about 10 minutes, until they soften.
 Stir from time to time.
 Do not let them stick and burn!

-3. Add the pearl barley and cabbage.
+Add the pearl barley and cabbage.
 Mix well with the other vegetables.
-Cover again and sweat for another 3-5 minutes or until the cabbage begins to soften.
+Cover again and sweat for another 3-5 minutes, or until the cabbage begins to soften.
 Add the parsley and cook for another minute or so.
-Add the stock and Parmesan rind and bring the soup to a boil over a high heat.
-Cover, turn the temperature to low and simmer gently for 25 minutes, or until the barley is nearly cooked.
+Add the stock and Parmesan rind and bring the soup to a boil over high heat.
+Cover, turn the temperature to low, and simmer gently for 25 minutes, or until the barley is nearly cooked.

-4. Add the beans.
-If home cooked, add their liquid, too.
+Add the beans.
+If home-cooked, add their liquid, too.
 Bring back to a simmer.
 Cover and cook for another 10 minutes.
 Discard bay leaf.
 Dice the Parmesan rind and return it to the pot.
 Adjust seasoning and grind a little black pepper on top.
 Serve with freshly grated Parmesan cheese and a drizzle of good olive oil.